 But I wasn’t the only one.

-One of my closest friends, Jane, also wanted a second baby and, unlike me, she had been trying for months — without any luck.
+One of my closest friends, Jane, also wanted a second baby.
+But unlike me, she had been trying for months without any luck, in the throes of secondary infertility.
 Less than two weeks earlier in the crowded bathroom of a dive bar while celebrating her birthday, I absentmindedly mentioned I was late.
 As I stood up to hug my husband, I could hear her voice from that day ringing in my head.

 “If you’re fucking pregnant, I will kill you.”